cyanrad/rendering_engine/README.md

 # rendering_engine
 A rendering engine meant for physics, math, and games

-this is an old repo
+this is an old repo, new one in the works

-more modern code available at [openGL](https://github.com/cyanrad/openGL)